Why Gordon Food Service?

 Strong relationships break down barriers and promote innovation and cooperation.
 By working as an open-minded, responsive team, we achieve excellence.

 We understand that stewardship is a journey, not a destination.
-Our Annual Stewardship Report is a progress report - it holds us accountable and helps us strive to do more and do it better.
+We are committed to improvement, innovation and responsible growth.
 We focus our efforts in four areas: Sustainable Operations, Responsible Sourcing, Empowering People and Supporting Community.
 Learn more about Our Stewardship Journey.

 We strive to minimize the environmental impact of our facilities and fleet, effectively utilize renewable resources, and minimize operational waste throughout our business.

 We strive to maintain a culture where all employees feel valued, respected and empowered to contribute, while providing a safe environment and opportunities to learn and grow.

 1994 - Present.
 Continued growth